skip to Main Content

 Identifying Dandelions

 Dandelions are fairly easy to identify.
 Dandelion (taraxacum officinale) is known for it’s multi-petaled golden flower.
-The flower matures into a fluffy, white ball of seeds which blow away with the puff of a breath.
+The flower matures into a fluffy, white ball of seeds that blow away with the puff of a breath.
 The leaves have distinctive jagged leaves, with a triangular “tooth” at the top that give it its name – “dent de lion”, or “lion’s tooth” in French.

 Dandelion leaves and flower